JetBrains/kotlin-web-site/pages/docs/reference/using-gradle.md

 ## Gradle configuration cache support

+> The configuration cache is available in Gradle since the version 6.5 as an experimental feature.
+> Check the [Gradle updates](https://gradle.org/releases/) to learn when it promotes to stable.
+{:.note}

 The Kotlin plugin supports [Gradle configuration cache](https://docs.gradle.org/current/userguide/configuration_cache.html) that speeds up the build process by reusing the results of the configuration phase.

-The configuration cache is available in Gradle since version 6.5.
-It is still experimental and not enabled by default.
 See the [Gradle documentation](https://docs.gradle.org/current/userguide/configuration_cache.html#config_cache:usage) to learn how to enable the configuration cache.
-The Kotlin plugin will start using the configuration cache once you enable it in Gradle.
+Once you enable the configuration cache feature, the Kotlin Gradle plugin starts using it.

 ## Compiler options